PieroVicenti/Reviews/README.md

 Project purely created with the aim of exploring more React features and functionalities, not forgetting about the style (icons have been imported from the React-icons library).

-This project showes a number of reviews, showing some of the reviewers' details too (Picture and name).
+This project shows a number of reviews, showing some of the reviewers' details too (Picture and name).

 I have simply played with the buttons' functionalities, there three buttons and one of them allows the user to see a random review every time the button is clicked.